-Florida cities were created to provide higher levels of service to their residents, such as public safety, infrastructure, parks, and more.
-The current proposals on property tax reform would significantly undermine the stable, predictable revenue that makes providing these services possible.
+Cities are the only chosen government in the state.
+Residents agreed to pay more in local taxes in exchange for higher service levels not provided by the county.
+The current property tax proposals would significantly undermine the stable, predictable revenue that makes providing these services possible.
 While well-intentioned, these measures carry serious consequences for municipal budgets.
 The impacts outlined below help illustrate why we must oppose these proposals as they are currently written.

-1. Elimination - HJR 201 (Steele) & HJR 203 (Miller)
+1. Elimination - HJR 201 (Steele)

 Eliminating or phasing out non-school homestead property taxes would result in massive funding cuts for essential municipal services with no replacement revenue identified.
 Such a change would destabilize local budgets, shift the burden to small businesses and renters, and threaten the creditworthiness that support infrastructure investments through bonds.
 For HJR 201, the first year impacts statewide would exceed \$14 billion, with roughly 25% of that falling directly on cities, resulting in over \$3 billion in lost revenue with no stable way to replace the funds.
-Cities cannot tighten their belts enough to make up a \$3 billion deficit.
-Spanning this elimination over 10 years, as proposed in HJR 203, does not address the problem of the loss of this amount of revenue.